sjsaug/money-tracker/README.md

 ### `yarn start`

-This runs the app in the development mode.
+- This runs the app in the development mode.
 - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.
+Then cd into /api and run :

+### `node index.js`

+- You need to reload this (ctrl+c, run command again) if you make a change in /api/index.js.
+- I prefer to use nodemon over node because it reloads automatically for you.
+  - You can install nodemon with npm install -g nodemon, then run nodemon index.js.

 ## Deploying App